 Antibiotic Guardian campaign

 Antibiotic Guardian is a UK-wide campaign which aims to improve behaviours around antibiotic prescribing and use by increasing knowledge about antibiotic use.
-The campaign supports the UK 5 Year Antimicrobial Resistance Strategy 2013 to 2018, which sets out actions to slow the development and spread of AMR.
+The campaign supports the UK 5-year action plan for antimicrobial resistance 2019 to 2024, which builds upon the achievements of the previous 5-year action plan as it sets out to contain and control AMR.

 The campaign, which takes a One Health approach, calls on everyone in the UK (the public, animal and human healthcare communities) to become Antibiotic Guardians by choosing one simple pledge about how they will make better use of these vital medicines.

-Pharmacy teams can register their community pharmacy premises to lead promotional activities for EAAD, WAAW and the Antibiotic Guardian campaign 2016.
-PHE has produced resources to support local and social media campaigns, which are available to download from GOV.UK
+PHE has produced resources to support local and social media campaigns, which are available to download from GOV.UK.

 Antibiotic Guardian roadshows

-To ensure that the information and knowledge on Antibiotic Stewardship and Infection Prevention and Control is disseminated to those practising healthcare across the nation, PHE run educational workshops to provide guidance, resources and information for practitioners on topics associated with antibiotic awareness.
+To ensure that the information and knowledge on Antibiotic Stewardship and Infection Prevention and Control are disseminated to those organisations and individuals practising healthcare across the nation, PHE run educational workshops to provide guidance, resources and information for practitioners on topics associated with antibiotic awareness.

 These events give the opportunity to understand how you and your organisation could support combat the global challenge faced by antibiotic resistance whilst gaining advice, support and resources to inform patients and staff.